 Excerpt from Not a Life Story: “An interesting thing began to emerge through my evolving maturity.
 The contrasts haunted me: such joy – such sorrow; such revelation – such manipulation; such purpose – such despair.
 Nowhere in society was there not a reminder of need!
 And, nowhere in society was there not every opportunity to fix it!
 As the contrasts reviled me I found a common theme for a life’s purpose.
 It was the very thing stolen from me at a young age, my education!
 I can learn if I pay attention to life’s lessons.
 I know I can because I learned to trust and appreciate others.
 I learned my love of music and how to practice it.
 I learned about faith, and I learned of forgiveness.
 I learned the value of becoming educated and the value of helping others benefit from being educated.
 At first, I did not know how to step into this newly found role as a champion and advocate for education, so I began my education to find out.
-I started out by admitting to myself that many times just achieving some set goal is not always the greatest asset of any given experience.
-In other words a “life story” is not the life you lived, but the life you will live.”
+I started out by admitting to myself that many times just achieving some set goal is not always the greatest asset of any given experience – my goals in life will always be changing, but it’s the trip that counts.
+In other words my “life story” is not the life I lived, but the life I will live.”

 Anyone is invited to send in comments, or questions.
 Permission to share content is granted if credit is given.
 Contact Nancy.